UPDATE: The Burundi Legal System and Research

 International instruments specifically incorporated by the Constitution are equally directly applicable in the country.
 However, Burundi has adopted both monist and dualist systems to integrate international instruments.

 Regulatory frameworks are envisaged to be developed by administrative bodies and may be modified by legislative procedure upon advice of the constitutional court.
 It is explicitly provided also that Presidential Decrees duly advised by the Constitutional court can modify legislation.
 The position of customary law however remains uncertain, since the constitution is silent on this issue.
 However, the practice is that at the local level, particularly matters of succession and inheritances are governed by customs.
 Other sources are treaties and international conventions, jurisprudence and doctrine.
 There is a more recent compendium of Burundi codes and laws that has been published by the Ministry of Justice with the help of its key partners in 2010.
-This compendium consists of three tomes that can be found either in printed edition format or on the official web site of the Burundi ministry of Justice ( )
+This compendium consists of three tomes that can be found either in printed edition format or on the official web site of the Burundi Ministry of Justice (http://justice.gov.bi/).
+It has been completed in 2013 by an addendum of two tomes.

 Apart from that document, after promulgation, all legal instruments are published in an official gazette: BOB (Bulletin Officiel du Burundi) which is published on a monthly basis.
-There are also other institutions that have their projects of gathering of legal instruments such as Reseau documentaire de l’ Afrique des Grands Lacs , Centre d'Etudes et de Documentation Juridiques (CEDJ), Main Library of University of Burundi, Department of Judicial and Contentious Affairs of Ministry of Justice, Global Rights.
-As far as case law is concerned, there is no compendium of cases.
-However some cases dealing with special issues (sexual matters) can be found in some NGO like, Avocats Sans Frontieres, Association des Femmes Juristes.
+There are also other institutions that have their projects of gathering of legal instruments such as Reseau documentaire de l’ Afrique des Grands Lacs, Centre d'Etudes et de Documentation Juridiques (CEDJ), Main Library of University of Burundi, Department of Judicial and Contentious Affairs of Ministry of Justice, Global Rights.
+As far as case law is concerned, there is no compendiums of cases as such.
+However, two tomes of a magazine of jurisprudence have been published in 2012 by the Supreme Court and the Centre d’Etudes et de Documentation Juridique with the support of the Belgian Technical Cooperation.
+In addition, some cases dealing with special issues (sexual matters) can be found in some NGO like, Avocats Sans Frontieres and Association des Femmes Juristes.

 There is no system of compilation of cases and other judicial decisions.
 Each court and tribunal has its own system of keeping information and cases which can be found in the relevant court or tribunal.
-There is a project of gathering national jurisprudence conducted by RCN and Global Rights ( NGOs) which is still going on.
+There have been projects of gathering national jurisprudence that have not so far yielded significant results.

 The Burundi constitution, unlike National Constitutions of neighboring countries, has specifically incorporated key human rights instruments.
 Article 19 of the Constitution provides thus: